-Addressing balance is a personal journey.
-One size does not fit all.
-Each person will come up with his and her formula.
-For instance, some may find career fulfillment in research, accounting, engineering, or computer programming.
-These are a few examples of balanced matches for those who have a gray backup style.
-Some draw to social work, counseling, nursing, teaching, and customer contact positions due to their green backup style.
-Managers, business owners, law enforcement personnel, and military assignments are all examples of matches for those who have a red backup style.
 Sad is the day when a gray backup clergyperson receives a task to a congregation that values fellowship, social gatherings, and group work.
 Likewise, a green backup who draws the shipping job where there is no people contact.
 While the red reserve whose job is repetitive work with no need for new methods or leadership skills.
-These are all examples of career choices that stand a high chance of being out of balance with a payoff of unhappy people.
+These are examples of career choices that stand a high chance of being out of balance resulting in a lot of unhappy people.

+Spiritual wellbeing interconnects with all the other regions as a guiding force and a dominant presence.
 No area considered for the overall balance is isolated.
 Each has a direct and indirect relationship will all the others.
-Spiritual wellbeing interconnects with all the other regions as a guiding force and a dominant presence.
-Perhaps its most significant connection is with the area of altruism and philanthropy.
-How one’s fullness shares with the fellow human beings.
-How to express gratitude.
-How available one is for others.
+Perhaps its most significant connection is with the area of self-sacrifice and generosity.

-Physical well-being impacts all other areas of life also.
+Physical well-being impacts all areas of life.
 Optimal physical health enhances decision-making, overall life outlooks, and contributes energy to career, family, and social activities.

 Staying Balanced is a central theme in the lives of individuals who have achieved a degree of self-actualization and spend much of their time in the blue.
 Staying Balanced might be another way of talking about being focused.